 Don’t let your computer slow you down.
 Periodically clean up files, sweep the hard drive, and update software.

-If you mostly work remotely, it may help to have, say, a VoIP troubleshooting guide handy.
+If you mostly work remotely, it may help to read up on tips to maximize working from home.

 Summary: Maintain the speed of your computer so it doesn’t slow you down.